nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    >Notice, there are 2 upstreams for Cluster1, and 3 upstreams for Cluster2, matching the Node count for each cluster.
 This was intentional so you can see the differences.

 1. Again using the N4A Configuration Console, create a new file, called `/etc/nginx/conf.d/nic1-dashboard.conf`, using the example provided, just copy/paste.
-This is the new Nginx Server block, with a hostname, port number 9001, and proxy_pass directives needed to route requests for the Dashboard to AKS Cluster1:NodePort where the Ingress Dashboard is listening:
+This is the new Nginx Server block, with a hostname, port number 9001, and proxy_pass directive needed to route requests for the Dashboard to AKS Cluster1:NodePort where the Ingress Dashboard is listening:

    ```nginx
    # N4A NIC Dashboard config for AKS1